-As the Consumer Electronics Show got going in Las Vegas, cable — though a bit player in the gadget fest — and satellite-TV players made noise by helping make TV programming mobile, enhancing home digital video recording options and advancing the cause of standards-based two-way digital TV.
+Las Vegas— As the Consumer Electronics Show got going in Las Vegas, cable — though a bit player in the gadget fest — made noise by helping make TV programming mobile, enhancing home digital video recording options and advancing the cause of standards-based, two-way digital TV.

-Delphi Corp. and Comcast Corp. said they would work together to let consumers find programming they want and transfer it to a Delphi wireless-enabled rear-seat video system for vehicles.
+Delphi Corp. and top MSO Comcast Corp. said they would work together to let consumers find programming they want and transfer it to Delphi’s wireless-enabled rear-seat video system for vehicles.

 Microsoft Corp. — whose chief software guru, Bill Gates, gave his annual address Thursday — trumpeted a few deals, including one with MTV Networks to figure out ways to deliver news, music videos and more to Microsoft’s Portable Media Centers.

-DirecTV Inc. is making 125 video channels available to customers using a KVH Industries automotive antenna, and will resell Starz! programming into the vehicle market.
-It also signed a deal to use Ucentric Corp. software to enable multi-room digital video recording.
+DirecTV is making 125 video channels available to customers using a KVH Industries automotive antenna, and will resell Starz Entertainment Group programming into the vehicle market.